savings in one process alone

-The services business of Spanish multinational Acciona has pioneered the adoption of Robotic Process Automation (RPA) within the group using the UiPath platform to save time and improve operational efficiency, particularly in the Human Resources department that must process the data and documentation of thousands of temporary workers and contractors.
+The services business of Spanish multinational Acciona has pioneered the adoption of robotic process automation (RPA) within the group using the UiPath Platform to save time and improve operational efficiency, particularly in the Human Resources (HR) department that must process the data and documentation of thousands of temporary workers and contractors.

-The Services Division at Acciona is a key business unit within the Spanish multinational group and has more than 50 years’ experience in offering integral service solutions in infrastructures, the industrial sector and cities.
-It operates and holds assets in a variety of areas such as Facility Services, Airport and Rail services, Renewable Energies, Healthcare Services, and Urban and Environmental Services, amongst others.
+The Services Division at Acciona is a key business unit within the Spanish multinational group and has more than 50 years’ experience in offering integral service solutions in infrastructures, the industrial sector, and cities.
+It operates and holds assets in a variety of areas such as facility services, airport and rail services, renewable energies, healthcare services, and urban and environmental services, among others.

-By the very nature of its business offering, it is a human centric organisation that relies heavily on the management and support of tens of thousands of field workers, whom it considers its greatest asset.
-The administration of the workforce, many of whom are hired and re-hired on short term or temporary contracts according to client demand, is a data intensive and time consuming part of the business, with the Human Resources department having to shoulder a large part of the operational responsibility for ensuring that the business can continuously provide its clients with quality and efficient services.
+By the very nature of its business offering, it is a human-centric organization that relies heavily on the management and support of tens of thousands of field workers, whom it considers its greatest asset.
+The administration of the workforce, many of whom are hired and rehired on short-term or temporary contracts according to client demand, is a data-intensive and time-consuming part of the business.
+The HR department shoulders a large part of the operational responsibility for ensuring that the business can continuously provide its clients with quality and efficient services.

-Acciona has always given high priority to the use of innovative efficient management models that help the business to optimise quality, flexibility and costs.
-It has a team of highly trained professionals who analyse its customers' needs, rapidly detect the points of improvement and potential savings and apply the changes required, and automation technology has come to play a vital role in this strategy.
+Acciona has always given high priority to the use of innovative, efficient management models that help the business to optimize quality, flexibility, and costs.
+It has a team of highly trained professionals who analyze customers' needs, rapidly detecting the points of improvement and potential savings, and applying the changes required.
+And automation technology has come to play a vital role in this strategy.

-The technology team, headed by the CIO of Acciona’s Service Division, José Luis Rosell, and IT Manager Marta Rodriguez, quickly realised that RPA was a perfect enabler in the drive to achieve higher efficiencies and greater savings within the company.
-In 2017, they teamed up together with Nieves de la Torre, the division’s Human Resources Manager and the main person responsible within the organisation for identifying and defining which processes could and should be automated.
+The technology team, headed by the chief information officer (CIO) of Acciona’s Service Division, José Luis Rosell, and IT Manager Marta Rodriguez, quickly realized that RPA was a perfect enabler in the drive to achieve higher efficiencies and greater savings within the company.
+In 2017, they teamed up together with Nieves de la Torre, the division’s HR Manager and the main person responsible within the organization for identifying and defining which processes could and should be automated.
 Their main objective at the start was to reduce the amount of time spent on tasks that didn’t add any real value to the business and free up staff hours for creative and value-add processes that would help the business grow and be more efficient.

-We had a lot of data processing tasks which were time-consuming, tedious and demotivating for the HR team to do.
-Furthermore, we usually had no time left afterwards to actually analyse the data in order to gain insight into where improvements could be made to increase client satisfaction.
-We thought that if we could automate these repetitive chores, this would give the team time to work on strategically important processes as well as bettering their working environment as a whole
+We had a lot of data processing tasks which were time consuming, tedious, and demotivating for the HR team to do.
+Furthermore, we usually had no time left afterwards to actually analyze the data in order to gain insight into where improvements could be made to increase client satisfaction.
+We thought that if we could automate these repetitive chores, this would give the team time to work on strategically important processes as well as bettering their working environment as a whole.

-They needed a quick solution that offered a time-to-market of 1-2 weeks and which could integrate seamlessly with their legacy systems.
-They were approached by integration partners Price Waterhouse Cooper who proposed a Proof of Concept (PoC) based on UiPath RPA robots and built around a specific business case – the processing of sick notes from employees and workers – and the pilot project was launched.
+They needed a quick solution that offered a time to market of one to two weeks and which could integrate seamlessly with their legacy systems.
+They were approached by integration partners Price Waterhouse Cooper (PwC) who proposed a proof of concept (PoC) based on UiPath RPA robots and built around a specific business case—the processing of sick notes from employees and workers—and the pilot project was launched.

 “We were in love with the technology,” comments Rodriguez.
 “It changes the game and forces changes in the mindset around the approach to the different challenges, implying a different way of thinking than traditional software projects.
 It’s so simple once you understand it, and at the same time very powerful.”

-“We did an internal assessment of various automation technologies available and we decided to continue with UiPath RPA based on the good reviews by analysts and sound advice from our partners,” says José Luis Rosell.
-“Also because we could see that UiPath’s technical capabilities could help us achieve a quick adoption of RPA by the team”.
-For Rosell and his team therefore, access to both the UiPath Community, its unique global knowledge-sharing network of over 55,000 RPA professionals, and the UiPath Academy for training and certifying staff in the use of RPA were also highly influential in their decision to continue working with the platform.
+“We did an internal assessment of various automation technologies available and we decided to continue with UiPath based on the good reviews by analysts and sound advice from our partners,” says Rosell.
+“Also because we could see that UiPath technical capabilities could help us achieve a quick adoption of RPA by the team.”

-Today the RPA deployment in Acciona is still relatively small, with 6 unattended robots and 1 attended one plus the UiPath Orchestrator, but it punches way above its weight.
-Up to 50 processes have been automated - 30 in the HR Department alone, whilst others are in key areas such as purchasing and operations.
+Today, RPA deployment in Acciona is still relatively small, with six unattended robots and one attended bot, plus UiPath Orchestrator, but it punches way above its weight.
+Up to 50 processes have been automated: 30 processes in the HR Department alone, while others are in key areas such as purchasing and operations.
 In many instances, the decision to automate a process forces the team to re-engineer it completely, which creates increased efficiency even before the robot is operational.

-“RPA technology has provided us with a tool to optimise processes, which up until now required a great deal of human resources, but gave little in return in terms of value,” says Nieves de la Torre.
-“Throughout all areas of the company, we are continuously reengineering all of our processes in order improve our work system and take it to the next level, and in almost all of our analyses we see that we can put RPA technology to work and obtain quick results.
-It has become a key element for all our processes”.
+“RPA technology has provided us with a tool to optimize processes, which up until now required a great deal of human resources, but gave little in return in terms of value,” says Nieves de la Torre.
+“Throughout all areas of the company, we are continuously reengineering all of our processes in order improve our work system and take it to the next level, and in almost all of our analysis we see that we can put RPA technology to work and obtain quick results.
+It has become a key element for all our processes.”

 With each new proposal for automation, a business case is drafted as a first step.
-This is done through a collaboration between Business and Technology managers where the process is analysed to determine what the expected outcome would be, to calculate and predict the ROI and to identify the potential problems that might arise.
+This is done through a collaboration between business and technology managers, where the process is analyzed to determine what the expected outcome would be, to calculate and predict the ROI, and to identify the potential problems that might arise.

-The returns for the company resulting from the use of RPA robots are always immediate and positive.
-Not only do they achieve important savings in costs and human resources, but also automation allows the business to improve operations and hence client satisfaction, dedicate man hours saved to analyzing data to gain business insights rather than just crunching it, and cope better with seasonal peaks in workloads – all of which add up to help the Service Division grow and maintain a competitive edge in an industry were margins are typically tight, as well as motivating staff to work better.
+The returns for the company resulting from the use of RPA robots are immediate and positive.
+Not only do they achieve important savings in costs and human resources, but automation also allows the business to improve operations and enhance client satisfaction, dedicate labor hours saved to analyzing data to gain business insights rather than just crunching it, and cope better with seasonal peaks in workloads.
+All of which adds up to help the Service Division grow and maintain a competitive edge in an industry were margins are typically tight, as well as motivating staff to work better.

-Being rules based, the robots also help eliminate errors, guarantee delivery times and ensure fulfilment of client SLAs.
+Being rules based, the robots also help eliminate errors, guarantee delivery times, and ensure fulfillment of client service-level agreements (SLAs).
 In one process that has been fully automated, the robot works throughout the night carrying out monotonous tasks that before required six people working full time during the day.
-“It’s like having a co-worker who never makes mistakes, and gets the job done always on time”, says Marta Rodriguez.
+“It’s like having a co-worker who never makes mistakes, and gets the job done always on time”, says Rodriguez.

 We chose the UiPath RPA platform at PwC’s recommendation and following a full internal assessment to evaluate all available technologies at the beginning of our RPA journey where we determined it was a perfect fit for what we were trying to achieve.
 It’s not a dark technology where you can see it working but you don’t how it works.
 The software platform is simple, quick and supported by an extensive community, as well as having a very clear and accessible pricing model.

-Looking ahead to the future, Jose Luis Rosell says that it is bright.
-The team has already begun to demonstrate to other divisions in the group potential of RPA, and plans are being developed to expand its use internationally to some of the 18+ countries where the Service division also operates.
-In Spain, the team want to take full advantage of the UiPath Academy to train more business users as well as explore the infinite possibilities for continued community-based development offered by UiPath Connect.
+Looking ahead to the future, Rosell says that it is bright.
+The team has already begun to demonstrate to other divisions in the group potential of RPA, and plans are being developed to expand its use internationally to some of the more than 18 countries where the Service division also operates.
+In Spain, the team wants to take full advantage of the UiPath Academy to train more business users, as well as explore the infinite possibilities for continued community-based development offered by UiPath Community.